morten-krogh/cgen/README.md

 # Comparison with other programming languages

-High level languages, like Javascript and Python, use an approach similar to the void* data structure desribed above.
+High level languages, like Javascript and Python, use an approach similar to the void* data structure described above.
 The arrays and other containers use indirection and type tags.
 This approach is the easiest for development purposes.
 The only downside is loss of performance and higher memory consumption.

 Languages with generics or templates, like C++, use an approach similar to preprocessor macros.
 The compiled code is very efficient.
 The downsides are enhanced compilation times, and a more complicated language.
-In our opinion the preprocessor or template expander should not be tightly coupled to the main language.
+In our opinion the preprocessor or template handler should not be tightly coupled to the main language.